In Africa's Okavango, Oil Drilling Disrupts Locals, Nature - The National Herald

 MOMBASA, Kenya — Gobonamang Kgetho has a deep affection for Africa’s largest inland delta, the Okavango.
 It is his home.

-The water and wildlife-rich land is fed by rivers in the Angolan highlands that flow into northern Botswana before draining into Namibia’s Kalahari Desert sands.
+The water and wildlife-rich land is fed by rivers in the Angolan highlands that flow into northern Botswana before draining into the desert sands of the Kalahari Basin.
 Several Indigenous and local communities and a vast array of species including African elephants, black rhinos and cheetahs live among the vibrant marshlands.
 Much of the surrounding region is also teeming with wildlife.

 Fisher Kgetho hails from Botswana’s Wayei community and relies on his pole and dug-out canoe to skirt around the marshes looking for fish.
 But things have changed in recent years — in the delta and across the country.